cloudflare/pint/docs/configuration.md

   matching all conditions defined on `ignore` will not be checked by this `rule` block.
 - `enable` - list of check names to enable for any Prometheus rule matching this block.
-  Enabling checks here will overwrite `check { disable = [...] }` settings, but won't enable checks disable specifically for some Prometheus rule via `# pint disable ...` comments.
+  Enabling checks here will overwrite `check { disable = [...] }` settings, but won't enable checks disabled specifically for some Prometheus rule via `# pint disable ...` comments.
 - `disable` - list of check names to disable for any Prometheus rule matching this block.
   This takes precedence over `enable` option above.